ember-learn/ember-blog/source/2020-06-26-the-ember-times-issue-154.md

-Check out the new addon ember-stargate 🌟, a new addon to integrate Netlify CMS with empress-blog 🎉 learn to SEOptimize your Ember app 💪 ✨!, and last, but not least, find out how to become a writer for The Ember Times 📝!
+Check out the new addon ember-stargate 🌟, a new addon to integrate Netlify CMS with empress-blog 🎉 learn to SEOptimize your Ember app 💪 ✨!, and last, but not least, a Readers' Question on how to become a writer for The Ember Times 📝!

 READMORE